joebalancio/mongo/README.md

 <a name="module_mio-mongo..mongodb_collection"></a>
 #event: "mongodb:collection"
 Emitted whenever a collection of resources is returned.
+Collections returned by `mio-mongo` include `size` and `from` pagination properties.

 **Params**

-- collection `Array.<mio.Resource>`
+- collection `Resource.Collection`
   - from `Number`
   - size `Number`